 The Area Profiles have been developed for each of the five community hubs, using statistical data supplied by the Policy & Partnerships Team, local knowledge of communities, and feedback from elected members.

 These Area Profiles are designed to be a ‘living’ document which will be updated when new information is received.
-It is intended to provide insights into each area which build upon the local knowledge Members possess.
+It is intended to provide insight into each area which build upon the local knowledge Members possess.
 The profiles explore some of the existing community assets in these areas and seeks to outline ‘Areas of Opportunity’ for development.

-The Area Profiles have been used to assist with the development of the Action Plans and will be regularly updated to ensure that any trends in each area can be identified and local need addressed.
+Area Profiles have been used to assist with the development of the Action Plans and will be regularly updated to ensure that any trends in each area can be identified and local need addressed.

 Proposals

-Cabinet have committed to a period of twelve months, during which time each Neighbourhood Forum is being asked to consult on, design and develop its own model of community engagement, develop action plans, and to track its success.
+Cabinet has committed to a period of twelve months, during which time each Neighbourhood Forum is being asked to consult on, design and develop its own model of community engagement, develop action plans, and to track its success.

 Action plans have been created in consultation with members at planning meetings, based upon their understanding of priorities in their wards.
 Area profiles have been drawn up to ‘tell the story’ of each hub area, based on statistical data and local knowledge, to help members determine local need.